 “I keep six honest serving men (they taught me all I knew); their names are What and Why and When and How and Where and Who.”

-Today we recognize this as the factor analysis elements for investigating an incident.
+Today we recognize these as the factor analysis elements required for investigating an incident.

 We simply use these factor analysis elements in the following framework order: